prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/checkpoints.md

 At this point it is not feasible to know whether or not the stock symbol input represents a real publicly-traded company.
 But do your best to perform some basic preliminary validations on the stock symbol, like making sure it is not numeric in nature, and making sure it resembles a stock symbol (i.e. less than around 6 characters, and no spaces).

 If the input doesn't pass validations, display a message box to the user to help them fix the error, and stop the program's execution.
-Otherwise, optionally temporarily display a message box to let the user know the input has passed initial validations.
+Otherwise, optionally display a message box to let the user know the input has passed initial validations.

 ![a screenshot showing a numeric user input and a message box instructing the user to input a stock symbol](example-preliminary-input-validation.png)